 |Social Trading / Copy-Trading||Yes|

-Comparisons: On the Zero account, typical spreads are 0.3 pips on the EUR/USD and incur a commission of roughly 0.6 pips per trade, totaling an all-in cost of 0.9 pips.
+Account comparisons: On the Zero account, typical spreads are 0.1 pips on the EUR/USD and incur a commission of roughly 0.6 pips ($3 per side) per trade, totaling an all-in cost of 0.7 pips.
 On the Zero account, trading costs are lower, but margin requirements are twice as high as the Premium account, where typical spreads are 1.2 pips.
+In addition, there is a volume limit of 60 lots per account (7 lots on the micro account), which is far more restricted than FxPro or IG.

 Published data: While HotForex lists typical spreads across its account types, the broker does not list a date range for the data.
-We'd like to see an average spread published for a given period, as it is hard to quantify a zero variable spread.
-However, as mentioned above, the broker does list typical spreads for its other related account offerings, as seen in the snapshot below.
+We'd like to see an average spread published for a given period, as it is hard to otherwise quantify a variable spread.

 |Active Trader or VIP Discounts||No|

-HotForex is a MetaTrader broker that offers the entire MetaTrader suite, including both MT4 and MT5 desktop and web.
+HotForex is a MetaTrader broker that offers the entire MetaTrader suite, including both MetaTrader 4 (MT4) and MetaTrader 5 (MT5) desktop and web.
 The desktop version supports automated trading systems known as Experts through the MQL5 signals community.

-While MetaTrader4 and MetaTrader5 come standard, HotForex does provide customers an optional suite of trader tools, called Premium Trader Tools, developed by FX Blue Labs.
+While MT4 and MT5 come standard, HotForex does provide customers an optional suite of trader tools, called Premium Trader Tools, developed by FX Blue Labs.
 Highlights from the 12 tools provided in the package include Trade Terminal for advanced order execution, Connect for news, Alarm Manager for alerts, and additional technical indicators like Renko bars, pivot points, and order history.
+The Advanced Insights plugin is also available.

 |Virtual Trading (Demo)||Yes|